-The TCEQ approved the issuance of the Bonds by an order signed on August 1, 2019 (the "TCEQ Order").
+The TCEQ approved the issuance of the Bonds by an order signed on March 20, 2023 (the "TCEQ Order").

 The Attorney General of Texas must approve the legality of the Bonds prior to their delivery.
-The Attorney General of Texas does not pass upon or guarantee the quality of the Bonds as an investment, nor does he pass upon the adequacy or accuracy of the information contained in this Official Statement.
+Neither the TCEQ nor the Attorney General of Texas pass upon or guarantee the quality of the Bonds as an investment, nor does he pass upon the adequacy or accuracy of the information contained in this Official Statement.